diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Gatekeeping**
 An anti-pattern where architects act as bottlenecks by requiring approval for all decisions, reducing team autonomy and slowing delivery.

+**Gleam**
+A type-safe functional programming language that runs on the Erlang VM and JavaScript runtimes, designed for building scalable and maintainable systems.

+**Go**
+A statically typed, compiled programming language designed by Google, known for its simplicity, efficiency, and excellent support for concurrent programming.

 **Guard-rails**
 Safety mechanisms put in place to allow experimentation and testing in production while minimizing risk to users and systems.

 ## H

+**Haskell**
+A purely functional programming language with strong static typing and lazy evaluation, emphasizing mathematical correctness and type safety.

+**HashiCorp Vault**
+An open-source tool for securely storing and accessing secrets, providing encryption services, credential rotation, and access control for sensitive data.

+**Hibernate**
+An object-relational mapping framework for Java that provides a framework for mapping an object-oriented domain model to a relational database.

 **HikariCP**
 A high-performance JDBC connection pool library for Java, known for being lightweight and fast.